SCIENTIFIC ADVISORY BOARD

 Roland Bürli, Ph.D., Cerevance, Cambridge, U.K.

-Dr. Bürli received his doctorate from the Swiss Federal Institute of
+Dr. Roland Bürli received his doctorate in Chemistry from the Swiss

-Technology (ETH, Zürich) in chemistry and was a postdoctoral fellow at
+Federal Institute of Technology (ETH, Zürich) and was a postdoctoral fellow

-Caltech (Pasadena, U.S.A.) where he investigated sequence-specific DNA
+at Caltech (Pasadena, U.S.A.), where he investigated sequence-specific DNA

 William Dalton, M.D., Ph.D., Moffitt Cancer Center, Tampa, Florida